Read This First

 Prompt 3: Discuss the propensity of humans to insist that their own stipulation of a term’s denotation is “correct”.

-The central claim is this: Humans often exhibit a strong propensity to insist that their own stipulation of a term’s denotation is “correct.”
+In plain terms: Humans often exhibit a strong propensity to insist that their own stipulation of a term’s denotation is “correct.”
 This phenomenon can be understood through various psychological, social, and cognitive mechanisms.

 Confirmation bias is the tendency to search for, interpret, and remember information that confirms one’s preexisting beliefs.